Little tractor logo/Crop Assurance logo

 Hasted 1800 History and Topographical Survey of Kent

-Alland Grange, farmed by us since 1939, featured one of the 'undergound hangars' in WW2 and was requisitioned by the RAF.
+Alland Grange, farmed by Alex Robertson 1939-1985 and the family since then, featured one of the 'undergound hangars' in WW2 and was requisitioned by the RAF.

 The farm is unusual in having two large Victorian or older barns.
 Most farms make do with one!